Codek001/Palmoria-Group-HR/README.md

 - Accounting: 2
 - Marketing: 1
 - Product Management: 1

-## Conclusion
 The data reveals a slight gender gap in departmental distribution, with certain departments having more male or female employees.
-However, the presence of employees with undisclosed gender makes it challenging to draw definitive conclusions about the gender gap.
-To accurately assess the gender gap, it would be necessary to identify the gender of the undisclosed employees.
-Nonetheless, based on the available data, there is a slight difference in gender representation across departments.

 ### Gender Distribution
 - **Male Ratio**: 49% of the workforce